habitio/manager-sdk-python/README.md

 ##### **get_refresh_token_conf()**
 When Token Refresh configuration is enabled, manager should implement this additional method.

-* Returns a python dictionary with 'url' and 'method' key.
-This will define what type of request should be made and which url.
+* Returns a python dictionary with 'url' and 'headers' (if required) keys

 ##### **get_polling_conf()**
 If Polling configuration is enabled, manager should implement this method